philrz/zed-datasource/README.md

 to be used in time range selections in Grafana that will then be used in the generated Zed queries that gather points for plotting.

-Taking this into account, we'll perform some preprocessing with with `zq` to prepare the timestamp field and also isolate a subset of the fields, then ultimately load the data into a pool in our Zed lake.
+Taking this into account, we'll perform some preprocessing with `zq` to prepare the timestamp field and also isolate a subset of the fields, then ultimately load the data into a pool in our Zed lake.
 For convenience, we'll use `ts` as the name of the converted time field since this is the plugin's